 However, for the teachings held in Dharamsala, you must register at the Tibetan Branch Security Office.
 You’ll need to bring your passport and Rs.10 (Indian Rupees) to pay for a teaching pass.

 It’s recommended to arrive two or three days in advance to make sure your accommodations are set.
+We also offer the best online yoga teacher training.

 Find your seat—and stay there